sminna18/Minishell_21/README.md

 School 21 project

- The objective of this project is for you to create a simple little bash.
+ The objective of this project is for you to create a simple bash.